Epistimio/orion/docs/src/install/gettingstarted.rst

 Scaling up
 ----------

+Oríon is built to operate in parallel environments and is natively asynchronous; it runs efficiently whether you execute it on your laptop or in a computing farm with thousands of processors.

-Due to the native asynchronous nature of Oríon, it's very easy to run it on parallel or distributed environments.
-Oríon does not rely on a traditional master/slave setup.
-The synchronization point is the database, each worker will separately generate a new trial based on the state of the experiment stored in the database.
+Moreover, adding more workers is as easy as executing the ``$ orion hunt`` command for each extra worker needed.
+Indeed, Oríon doesn't uses a master / worker approach.
+The synchronization point is the database: each worker will separately generate a new trial based on the state of the experiment stored in the database.

 Make sure to visit :doc:`/user/parallel` to learn more about it and check out the tutorial to run